 - Honesty – people are trusting you to clean their homes without going through their belongings or stealing, so you need to be honest and open.

 - Discretion – you never know what you’ll encounter when cleaning someone’s house, the easiest way to lose clients is to gossip about someone’s belongings.

 - Attention to detail – cutting corners won’t suffice when offering a professional cleaning service, you’ll need to be detail-oriented to give the best service.

 - Friendliness – dealing with clients on a regular basis is tough if you’re not a people person.
 You’ll need to be friendly and welcoming whenever you’re dealing with homeowners.

 - A strong stomach – some houses might need a deep clean, so if you’re not a fan of scrubbing toilets or cleaning up stains, this isn’t the business for you.

 Your focus should be on local marketing as a solo cleaning company.
 Figure out how far you’re willing to travel for clients, and then target your marketing to those specific areas.
 Here are some ideas to get you started.

 Physical Marketing Materials

 Physical marketing is key with a cleaning business.
-If you have the budget, invest in quality business cards, flyers, and leaflets you can hand out to locals.
+If you have the budget, invest in quality business cards, flyers, digital business cards, and leaflets you can hand out to locals.

 Start out with some door-to-door flyering to start out to get your business out there.
 Make sure the marketing materials look professional, are very easy to understand, and have an easy way to contact you (as well as a promotional offer if that’s in your marketing plan).